Imisau/-Youth-SRH-Access-Analysis/README.md

 - STI Treatment
 - Contraceptive Provision
 - Family Planning (FP) Counseling

+# Process
+Cleaned data was downloaded onto local storage and then connected a MySQL workbench for analysis.
+This include using GROUP BY clause or CASE WHEN statement to calculate aggregate attrition rates base on employee factors other factor like role, department, income, and years with the company.
+All insight translated to a user friendly visual made in Power BI.
+Other Functions are used to transform data using DAX and Power Query in Power BI.
+Data validations, evaluations, predictions and statistical operations are performed using Excel and Jupyter Notebook, using Pandas and Numpy

 # Key Indicators Included
 - Service uptake and non-service rates
 - Gender access differentials